biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

 ### Building an index for the reference genome

 In this course we are going to use [BWA](http://bio-bwa.sourceforge.net/) for aligning the short reads to the reference.
-There are other reading mapping tools, but BWA is one of the most popular and the one we have the most experience with in our group.
-This tool, requires a preprocessing step consisting on building an index from the reference FASTA sequence for chromosome 10 that has been mentioned previuosly.
+There are other reading mapping tools, but BWA is one of the most popular and with which we have the most experience in our group.
+This tool requires a preprocessing step consisting on building an index for the same chromosome 10 FASTA sequence that has been mentioned previously.

-In order to build this index move to the directory containing the FASTA file:
+To build this index, move to the directory that contains the FASTA file:

         m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/reference/